 All that can be taken away from the crash itself would be the vehicle rear ended the vehicle and it likely occurred as the vehicle driver described in which the vehicle driver admitted not knowing where the vehicle was supposed to begin with.

 So what do you remove a police crash report?
 Those facts that can be verified soundly proof, or by witness reasoned by them both.
 The police are fact gatherers, not “causality arbiters” and must be utilized as such.
 The caveat is that there are police specialists who have advanced training in accident reconstruction, crash dynamics and accident investigation.
 My training makes me to be adept in all those disciplines, but the average police officer is not and shouldn’t be considered as a person.

 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Whiplash is a commonly reported injury after an individual has been involved in an automobile accident.
 During an auto accident, the sheer force of the impact often causes the head and neck of the victim to jerk abruptly, back-and-forth, causing damage to the complex structures surrounding the cervical spine.
 Chiropractic care is a safe and effective, alternative treatment option utilized to help decrease the symptoms of whiplash.

-The information herein on "The Importance of Police Reports in Auto Accident Cases" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Importance of Police Reports in Auto Accident Cases" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*